 From Shame to Sharing: A Personal Journey

 I have always thought of myself as a helpful person, yet I have always struggled with asking for help when I need it.
-When I first experienced symptoms of IBD as a senior in college, I hid it from everyone around me.
+When I first experienced symptoms of ulcerative colitis as a senior in college, I hid it from everyone around me.
 I was embarrassed by my symptoms, including the urgent need to use the bathroom, noisy diarrhea, and bloody stools.

 Even though I was suffering, I continued working, attending classes, and kept those around me in the dark about what I was experiencing.
 I was constantly worried, on edge, and fatigued.

 My symptoms, though silent, never left my mind and severely disrupted by mental health during this time.
 I knew something was badly wrong, yet I tried to ignore it, hoping it would go away.